bbi-lab/bbi-sciatac-demux/README.md

 The above is a one-time installation setup, or may be required if you need to update the environment.

+In addition, a python 3 interpreter is required.

 ## Overview

 #### Nextflow